John Jorgensen, Pee Wee Reese, Ed Stanky and Jackie Robinson on opening day 1947

 Larry Doby (above) and Satchel Paige signed by the Indians

 The Cleveland Indians under their legendary owner Bill Veeck were not far behind the Dodgers in integrating their team.
-They signed Larry Doby on July 5th 1947.
+Veeck claimed that his effort to purchase the Philadelphia Phillies was rejected by Kennesaw Mountain Landis when he announced that he would desegregate the team.
+Under Veeck’s direction the Tribe signed Larry Doby on July 5th 1947.
 Doby would go on to the Hall of Fame and was a key player on the 1948 Indian team which won the 1948 World Series, the last that the storied franchise has won to this date.

 Hank Thompson and Roy Campanella